 Risk mitigation prior to a dive significantly reduces the chances of divers being injured, but accidents do occur.
-Dive operators should establish written procedures and ensure that all staff have sufficient knowledge and training on what to do in the event of an injured diver.
-Instructors, assistant instructors, and divemasters are required to have current first aid and oxygen administration training, and dive operators must keep well-maintained first aid and oxygen kits within reasonable proximity of all training locations.
+Dive professionals should establish written procedures and ensure that they have sufficient knowledge and training on what to do in the event of an injured diver.
+In addition, they are required to have current first aid and oxygen administration training, and well-maintained first aid and oxygen kits must be kept within reasonable proximity of all training locations.